-You’ve bought the proper adhesive, you’ve ordered the flooring, you’ve researched installation methods—you’re all set for a DIY installation adventure.
+You’ve bought the proper adhesive and tools, you’ve ordered the flooring, you’ve researched installation methods—you’re all set for a DIY installation adventure.
 But is your family?
 While it might not be at the forefront of your mind, this can be a major disruption to day-to-day life, as the room in which you’re installing essentially turns into a construction zone!

 Luckily, minimizing that disruption is simple enough with a few quick preparatory tasks.
 E Hardwoods & Flooring, where you can buy hardwood flooring online, has a few tips below.